Laurent polynomial: Definition

-where $X$ is a formal variable, the summation index $k$ is an integer (not necessarily positive) and $p_k=0$ for all large negative $k$.
+where $X$ is a formal variable, and only finitely many coefficients $p_{k}$ are non-zero.
 Two Laurent polynomials are equal if their coefficients are equal.
 Such expressions can be added, multiplied, and brought back to the same form by reducing similar terms.
 Formulas for addition and multiplication are exactly the same as for the ordinary polynomials, with the only difference that both positive and negative powers of $X$ can be present: